 Getting Help With Spatial Memory Loss

-If you have noticed that you are frequently forgetting where things are located, or if you are getting lost driving or walking routes that you have followed frequently in the past, you may be suffering from spatial memory loss.
+If you have noticed that you are frequently forgetting where things are located, or if you are getting lost driving or walking routes that you have followed frequently in the past, you may be experiencing spatial memory loss.
 It is a good idea to get help as soon as you notice that you are having memory problems.